Zach has been an online writer for over seven years. His writing focuses on gardening, cooking, and aquariums.

 Although Convicts are generally easy to care for, more effort must be spent cleaning and doing water changes.
 With the added bio-load of the fry, you'll need to maintain a strict regimen of water changes to ensure pristine water conditions.

 Suitable Aquarium Size

-Both the aquarium above and below are 30 gallon breeders, the perfect size for breeding Convict Cichlids.
-Although both offer the proper amount of horizontal swimming space, the tank below is scarcely decorated.
-The lack of hiding spaces can stimulate aggression.
-This is illustrated in the video as the male convict had to be quarantined to prevent against injury from the female.
-Learn more about proper hiding spaces and visual barriers later in this article.
+The aquarium in the image above is a 30-gallon breeder, the perfect size for breeding Convict cichlids.
+It offers the proper amount of horizontal swimming space.
+The decorations are also important, since a lack of hiding spaces can stimulate aggression in cichlids.
+(Learn more about proper hiding spaces and visual barriers later in this article.)

 If you already have an aquarium larger than these, that's perfect.
 Just keep in mind that you shouldn't exceed one breeding pair per 20 gallons of water.
 Following this rule will help to keep aggression between the pairs to a minimum.
 If you're in the hunt for an aquarium online, Glasscages.com offers a huge selection of custom sizes that no chain store can match!